 Impact of ParentCorps

-The impact of ParentCorps on children’s learning, behavior and health has been evaluated in two randomized controlled trials, the most rigorous method for testing programs.
-ParentCorps’ cost-effectiveness has also been evaluated using a mathematical model.
-The following are key results of this research:
+The impact of ParentCorps has been evaluated in two randomized controlled trials, the most rigorous method for testing programs, and a cost-benefit analysis.
+The following are key results:

 - ParentCorps has meaningful and sustained impacts on academic achievement, mental health, and physical health, one of very few early childhood programs with demonstrated impact on all three critical areas of development.

-- Children in pre-K programs enhanced with ParentCorps performed better on academic achievement tests, particularly in reading, and on teacher ratings of academic performance through second grade.
-ParentCorps led to a 24 percent lower risk of reading below grade level.
+- Children in pre-K programs enhanced with ParentCorps performed better on academic achievement tests and on teacher ratings of academic performance through second grade.
+In particular, ParentCorps led to a 24 percent lower risk of reading below grade level through second grade.

 - ParentCorps reduces mental health problems, including both emotional and behavioral problems at school, by 50 percent through second grade.